P&H Mining: P&H Product Line

-P&H Mining Equipment designs and builds four lines of equipment for surface mining operations.
+P&H Mining Equipment sells four lines of equipment for surface mining operations.
 They include electric mining shovels, blast hole production drills, walking draglines, and in-pit crushing-conveying systems.

-P&H Electric Mining Shovels
+Electric Mining Shovels

 P&H Electric Mining Shovels are applied to loading haul trucks and in-pit crusher-conveyor systems in surface mine operations.
 They range in payload from 21 tons / 19.1 tonnes for the smallest model, the P&H 1900AL, to 120 tons / 108.9 tonnes for the model P&H 4100XPC.
 From March 2018 the new superior model: P&H Komatsu 4800XPC.
-The productions are 20% increased and this machinery has a lower cost per ton by up to 10% compared to other rope shovels: nominal payload 122,5 tonnes; optimum truck size: 360mt. - 400st; operator eye level 33ft.
+The productions are 20% increased and this machinery has a lower cost per ton by up to 10% compared to other rope shovels: nominal payload 122.5 tonnes; optimum truck size: 360mt. - 400st; operator eye level 33 ft.
 1 in (10.1 mt.)

-P&H Drilling Rigs
+Drilling Rigs

 P&H Drilling Rigs are applied to boring grids of tubular explosives containers in hard-rock formations within mine operations.
 They apply three kinds of force to the task of advancing a tri-cone drill bit into rock.
 Bit-loading force up to 150000 lbf combines with up to 25000 ft.lbf of torque and large volumes of compressed air flowing at nearly 3,850 cuft per minute create the tubes or "blast holes."
 The holes are loaded with explosives and then detonated.
 The blast produces a powerful shock wave that fragments the rock, making it easier to load, haul, crush and distill for its mineral contents.

-P&H Walking Draglines
+Walking Draglines

 P&H Walking Draglines move large volumes of earthen overburden capping coal seams, and also overburden and phosphates.
 They wield a large-volume bucket that is cast out toward the material that needs to be relocated using a football field-length boom and powerful swing motors and transmissions.
 The bucket lands atop the material and its teeth quickly bite into the material.
 Powerful drag force is applied to fill the bucket, followed by powerful hoist and swing forces applied to dump the material away from the excavation site to.
 P&H dragline bucket capacities range from 55 to 160 cuyd.

-P&H In-pit Crushing-Conveying Systems
+In-pit Crushing-Conveying Systems

-P&H In-pit Crushing-Conveying Systems are the newest addition to the P&H Mining Equipment product line.
-Introduced in 2008, IPCCs take earthen material excavated and deposited into a large holding hopper by a P&H electric shovel, and then crush the material to an easy-to-convey size for transfer elsewhere in the mine.
+In-pit Crushing-Conveying Systems (IPCCs) were introduced in 2008, which take earthen material excavated and deposited into a large holding hopper by an electric shovel, and then crush the material to an easy-to-convey size for transfer elsewhere in the mine.
 Soaring and volatile mine material handling costs associated with older mine operations utilizing longer and deeper truck haulage routes experienced during an inflationary period between 2004 and 2008 led to efforts by several mining equipment suppliers to develop alternative IPCC systems.